Mekhi Becton explains emotions of his 1st trip to the playoffs

 “I’m ready to go,” Becton said.
 “I’m ready to play.”

-Becton’s oldest teammate on the offensive line, Lane Johnson, has played in 12 career playoff games and half of them have come at Lincoln Financial Field.
+Becton’s most experienced teammate on the offensive line, Lane Johnson, has played in 12 career playoff games and half of them have come at Lincoln Financial Field.
 These days, Johnson gets excited for the first-timers.

 “Yeah, I’m excited for a lot of these new guys,” Johnson said.
 “There’s nothing like it.
 They’ll see the energy, the stadium and I think they’ll be pretty shocked how loud it gets.”